mojaloop/mojaloop/contribute/PI-1-Exit-and-Acceptance-Criteria.md

 	       See [Architecture Documentation Design](./Architecture-Documentation-Guidelines.md) on the GitHub wiki for additional details.

 ## Terminology and Glossary v1.0 completed
-*       Updates to the Paymoja glossary are commonly understood
+*       Updates to the Level One Project glossary are commonly understood
 *       Any additional terms/changes in terms have been voted on and approved (CL to add them to the glossary).

 ## Issues/Bugs